Chaparral WMA (CWMA)

 Dates Open: Open year round except closed to the general public when public hunts are conducted.
 General Public Use is allowed uninterrupted from April 1 through August 31 each spring and summer.
 Contact area manager for additional dates or special events.
 Public Hunts are available annually by special permit, regular permit, and annual permit.

-Area Biologists: Sarah Resendez, Daniel Walker
+Area Biologists: Sarah Resendez, John Clark

 The Chaparral WMA (CWMA) was purchased in 1969 with Pittman - Robertson funds to serve as a research and demonstration area for the Rio Grande Plains ecological area.
 The Area was part of a historic south Texas cattle ranch owned by the Light family since the early 1900's.
 The Area typifies the majority of south Texas with approximately 65 percent of the CWMA having been historically (pre-1960's) subjected to mechanical treatments to reduce brush.
 Previous and present mineral exploration have resulted in several oil/natural gas well sites, as well as numerous seismic and pipeline right of ways.